 Currently, federal law prohibits banks from servicing dispensaries and satellite departments because marijuana is categorized as a Schedule 1 substance, or an illegal drug.
 According to John Hudak, a senior fellow in governance studies at the Brookings Institution “With those laws come the regulations that banks and other financial must abide by.
 They forbid working with drug cartels, drug dealers, and really any business that works with drugs.”

 As a result of the restrictions, the legal cannabis business operates largely in cash, until now, as Nevada attempts to circumnavigate stringent federal laws in its state-wide plan.
-With the pending financial-tech system in Nevada, it will provide the state real-time recordkeeping of transactions as consumers turn dollars, credit card transaction and debited currenty into digital tokens to use at cannabis stores.
+With the pending financial-tech system in Nevada, it will provide the state real-time record-keeping of transactions as consumers turn dollars, credit card transaction and debited currency into digital tokens to use at cannabis stores.
 Ultimately, it sets up an electronic business-to-business payment platform for Nevada’s booming cannabis industry.

 Additionally, the closed loop system aims to make it harder for legal retail marijuana dispensaries to avoid paying local and state taxes.
 With companies like Canopy Growth reporting net income of about $56.8 million and Leaflink being the largest marketplace for wholesale cannabis transaction with 16 percent of all $1 billion orders made in the US, tapping into that revenue stream whether weed is federally legal or not, are beginning to peak on the state level.